versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/Transport.md

 #### transport.produceData(options)
 {: #transport-producedata .code}

-Instructs the transport to receive data via [SCTP](https://tools.ietf.org/html/rfc4960).
+Instructs the transport to receive data via [SCTP](https://tools.ietf.org/html/rfc4960) stream.
 This is the way to inject data into mediasoup.

 <div markdown="1" class="table-wrapper L3">